datatrail-jhu/04_githubbasics/manuscript/04_push_pull.md

 git add tasks.txt
 ```

-While you only have a files or two to add at this point and typing them each individually is not much work, as you start work on larger projects and edit multiple files at a time, typing out each file you want to add individually will become a pain.
+While you only have a file or two to add at this point and typing them each individually is not much work, as you start work on larger projects and edit multiple files at a time, typing out each file you want to add individually will become a pain.
 To get around this, you can specify that you want to stage multiple files at once using the following syntax:

 ```text
 git add .